REGRESSIONS et EQUATIONS INTEGRALES¶

 This figure might give the appearance that the prodedure is apparently converging the solid curves with the dotted one with successive approximations.
 However, attempts to use this approach iteratively would have no effect: repeating the calculations would not modify the final result because it is based on the initial numerical integrations, whose inherent noise will not decrease with further iterations.

-For each simulated value of , the root mean
+For each simulated value of , the root mean square is computed from

 (60)¶